What The Pandemic Is Teaching Us About Diversified Investing

-I’ve written before about real estate investors writing in or coming up to me at conferences questioning my position on diversification of one’s real estate portfolio.
+I’ve written before about real estate investors emailing or approaching me at conferences to question my position on the definition of a truly diversified real estate portfolio.
 Usually, they’re newer investors who haven’t seen the stock market or whatever type of investing it is that they focus on do what all types of investments do eventually—which is to fall.

-Two that I will always remember are the 20-something kid who invested with his father in hard money loans in Iowa and the 30-something investor who had only invested in rental properties in Phoenix after the 2008 and 2009 global crisis, picking up deals that generated great rental returns.
+Two conversations in particular stand out in memory—one with a 20-something kid who was investing with his father in hard money loans in Iowa and another with a 30-something investor who had built a portfolio of rental investment properties in Phoenix after the 2008 and 2009 global crisis, picking up deals that generated great rental returns.

-The kid from Iowa was curious of why he should invest in anything else than what he was doing already, as he was making 12% a year in what he thought was low-risk investments.
+The kid from Iowa wondered why he should invest in anything other than what he was already investing in.
+He was making 12% a year from what he thought were low-risk investments.
 This was in 2005 when it was easy to make a good return from almost any kind of real estate investment anywhere.
-The father-and-son team were doing so well that they had T-shirts made with their phone number on them for people to call for project funding.
+The father-and-son team were doing so well that they’d had T-shirts printed with their phone number so people could call for project funding.

-This kid certainly had confidence… well, really arrogance.
+This kid certainly had confidence… that crossed the line to arrogance.
 He had only seen good times and had no interest in even the suggestion of the idea that good times don’t last forever.

-He was doing well, and while open to the idea of diversifying, he questioned whether it was worth his time when he had a system and infrastructure in place for buying and managing his properties.
-Investing in other markets would take more time and be more complicated than doing what he was already doing.
-He had only been investing for less than a decade, and it was a recovery decade from the last crash.
-Now he and many other landlords across the globe, but especially in the U.S., are facing the coronavirus crisis and the possibility—if not the likelihood—that their rental income is going to disappear even if they have tenants.
+The guy had been investing for less than a decade, and it was a recovery decade following the last crash.
+Now he and many other landlords across the globe, but especially in the United States are facing the coronavirus crisis and the possibility—if not the likelihood—that their rental income will shrivel or disappear.

-The working population that rents is the one that is likely to lose their jobs first, unless they are essential workers like nurses and garbage removal workers.
-Those are the renters the guy in Phoenix has.
+The working population that rents is one very likely to have lost their jobs in the current crisis.
+Those are the kinds of renters the guy in Phoenix had as tenants.

 Food consumption patterns have changed with restaurants and hotels closed.
 Wholesalers are having to shift their distribution models.

-Still, even with a global crisis like the one the world is facing with this virus, where every market is affected one way or another, a diversified real estate portfolio will hold up better than one focused on a particular market or a certain type of property.
+Still, even with a global crisis like the one the world is facing with this virus, where every market is affected one way or another, a diversified real estate portfolio holds up better than one focused on a particular market or a certain type of property.

 The raw land I own in Panama, Belize, Nicaragua, and Canada doesn’t care about the virus.
-They sit there holding value even though I couldn’t easily sell any of them right now.
-That said, I got an email last week from someone interested in buying one property that isn’t even listed for sale.
+It lies there holding value.
+That said, I got an email last week from someone interested in buying one parcel of land I hold that isn’t even listed for sale.
 We’ll see if and how that proceeds.

-The timber properties I own don’t care about the virus.
+Neither do the timber properties I own care about the virus.
 The trees continue to grow.

 Only you can determine what your real estate portfolio should look like.
-Yes, it’s easier to focus on one market, especially if it’s where you’re living so you can manage everything yourself like the guy in Phoenix.
+Yes, it’s easier to focus on one market, especially if it’s where you’re living making it possible for you to manage everything yourself like the guy in Phoenix was doing.
 But easy doesn’t equal low risk.

 Chasing higher returns because they are right in front of you doesn’t mean you shouldn’t own other investments, even if the returns are a bit lower.
 That’s something the kid from Iowa learned a few years after I met him.